Illustration showing a skinny guy bulking up and gaining muscle.

 My Skinniness Forced Me to Bulk

-If I was a skinny-fat 150 pounds, I might have taken a different approach.
+If I was a skinny-fat 150 pounds, I could have taken a different approach.
 I could have tried to burn off the fat and replace it with muscle, maintaining a similar body weight.
-But that wasn’t my plight.
+That would have worked for a little while.

 Before/after photo of Shane Duquette starting skinny, bulking up, and building muscle.

-I gained all of my muscle size and strength during these focused periods of gaining weight.
-Over these past ten years, I’ve spent maybe two years bulking.
-During those two years, I made all of my progress.
-During the other eight years, I was lifting weights and eating a healthy diet, but didn’t gain much muscle.
-The reason for that is simple: I’m not overweight.
-So if I’m not gaining weight, how could I gain muscle?
+I was only able to build muscle while bulking.
+Over these past ten years, I’ve spent 2–3 years bulking.
+That’s when I made all of my progress.
+During the other 7–8 years, I was lifting weights and eating a healthy diet, but I didn’t gain any muscle at all.
+I’m not an over-fat beginner, so without extra calories from my diet, I can’t gain weight or build muscle.

 Building Muscle in a Calorie Deficit (Cutting)